 The short answer is yes!

-We went through all this work, getting signed up to sites, applying for sits, etc. expecting it to take some time for us to secure our first stop.
-Several of the places that we applied for never got back to us, not even to either confirm our application, or to let us know that we had been unsuccessful.
+We go through all this work, getting signed up to sites, applying for sits, etc and expect it to take some time for us to secure our first stop.
+Several of the places that we applied for never got back to us.
+Not to confirm our application or to let us know that we have been unsuccessful.

-However, after only a few days of applying to places, one couple got back to us, and clearly happy with our profile, gave us our first confirmed sit.
+However, after only a few days of applying to places, one couple got back to us.
+Clearly happy with our profile, they gave us our first confirmed sit.

-Then, over the next few days more responses came in, almost all positive and wanting to either offer us sits or arrange interviews.
+Then, over the next few days, more responses flood in.
+They are almost all positive and want to either offer us sits or arrange interviews.

-Where we are going – House sitting Europe and house sitting UK!
+Where we are going – House sitting in Europe and in the UK!

-In fact, we actually had to turn a few down because they clashed with ones that were already confirmed, to Jen’s slight chagrin (there were a couple she really wanted to do that were a day or so too slow!).
+In fact, we end up turning a few down because they clash with ones that we already have confirmed.
+This is to Jen’s slight chagrin (there were a couple she really wants to do that are a day or so too slow!).

-Before long we had managed to sort enough places to nearly cover us from the moment that we have to leave our beautiful little flat in Bratislava at the end of September, right through until the middle of February.
+Before long we have managed to sort enough places to cover us from the moment we leave our beautiful little flat in Bratislava at the end of September, right through until the middle of February.

 This is not to say it was easy, or that everyone will be as lucky as we were.
-One sit we managed to get purely and simply because while we were not the first to get our application in, it was the first one that they read, and literally within a couple of hours of the sit being placed we had a Skype call arranged with a provisional offer in place.
+One sit we manage to get purely and simply because while we are not the first to get our application in, it is the first one that they read.
+Within a couple of hours of the sit going up, we have a Skype call arranged with a provisional offer in place.

-We love this area, having previously spent last summer looking after a farm and two children in the neighbouring area of Umbria, and can’t wait to return (we even refer to Italy as our second home, we love it that much!).
+We love this area, having previously spent last summer looking after a farm and two children in the neighbouring area of Umbria.
+We can’t wait to return (we even refer to Italy as our second home, we love it that much!).

-After that, we are returning to the UK (split between England and Scotland) for December to February, both for housesits, and so that we can get some life admin sorted.
-The searching continues all the time, either looking for those short few day sits that can nicely slot into the gaps we have currently, or looking further ahead to where we will be going next year once we reach February.
+After that, we return to the UK (split between England and Scotland) from December to February.
+The search continues, either looking for those short few days sits that can nicely slot into the gaps we have currently.
+Or looking further ahead to where we will be going next year once we reach February.